SummaryRead the full fact sheet

-Many people aged 70 or over will experience significant vision loss as a natural consequence of ageing.
+Many people aged 70 or over will experience significant as a natural consequence of ageing.
 For someone who has been sighted all their life, this gradual loss of vision can mean dwindling recreational opportunities, since hobbies and interests may seem too difficult to manage.
 Eventually, a person may become isolated, confined to their homes and lonely.

 Many vision loss organisations have a wide range of recreational equipment available.
 With a little adaptation and flexibility, many activities can be reworked to suit a person who is blind or has low vision.

 Books and magazines

 Games equipment can be adapted in various ways to suit a person who is blind or has low vision, such as:

 - Braille versions – some of the games available in Braille versions include chess, playing cards, Monopoly, Ludo and Bingo.

 - Tactile versions – some games equipment, such as dominoes or dice, have raised numbers that are easily distinguishable by touch.

 - Large print versions – many games are available in large print, including cards, Bingo, crosswords and Scrabble.

 A normal kitchen can be easily adapted to suit a person who is blind or has low vision.
 Suggestions include:

 - Common settings on equipment, such as the oven temperature control, can be marked with brightly coloured or tactile tags.